worksofliam/logicgoose/readme.md

 The user uses a simple JSON schema to define the input and output of the RPGLE program.
 The tool generates the TypeScript interfaces and the TS/Node.js code to call the RPGLE program.
 Logicgoose can also generates the RPGLE code to handle the input and output, as well as the SQL procedure code to call the program.

+**What is the point of this?** Right now, Node.js doesn't have a simple way of calling RPGLE programs, other than itoolkit, which has a dependency of having something setup on the server (XMLSERVICE).
+While Logicgoose does require a procedure in the middle to call the program, all of the work to generate those procedures and code to call them is generated for you.
+This means that the RPGLE program can be called from any Node.js app without having to write the boilerplate code to call it.

 ### Installation

 *Not yet published.*